 I hiked every step either barefoot (beaches) or in my Luna Sandals.
 Through mud and snow, over sharp rocks and scree as well as Spicky Spaniard infested tussock.

 Walking in sandals wasn't always easy and often slowed me down as they don't offer much protection.
-Furthermore all the grip between the bottom of the foot and the Luna is lost as soon as mud got in between - something which continuously happend...
+Furthermore all the grip between the bottom of the foot and the Luna is lost as soon as mud got in between - something which continuously happens...
 Mud also made the Velcro useless with time, as the dirt prevented the Velcro from sticking.

 The wear was quite bad as well.
 I chew through four pairs on Te Araroa.
 But to be fair: it wasn't the rough terrain but rather the road walk that killed them.
 The rough surface of the tar sealed roads literally abraded the rubber on my sandals, which made hiking on tramping tracks slippery and dangerous.